neovimcraft.com is a hobby project I built recently

 project setup with a webpage up and running.
 Nice.
 Even the production build was

-setup automatically for me, all I had to do was add an adapter
+setup automatically for me, all I had to do was add an adapter to complete the

 process.

-I was delighted to find that it was using esbuild
+I was delighted to find that it was using esbuild for the compilation step

 which was really nice to see since that is how I would set up a modern project

-(probably via vite
+(probably via vite).

-And for a simple project like neovimcraft
+And for a simple project like neovimcraft it was nice to see file-based

 routing.